Section 194IA – TDS on Purchase of Immovable Property from Resident Sellers

 Exemptions – When TDS is Not Required?

-- When the sale value is less than ₹50 lakh.
+- First, if the sale value falls below ₹50 lakh.

-- If the property is rural agricultural land.
+- Second, if the property in question is rural agricultural land.

 Procedure for TDS Deduction & Payment Under Section 194IA